-SUNDAY SWAP: Sunday swaps up to three (3) times a quarter are permitted without any effect on clinical grades, status in the program, or attendance records.
+SUNDAY SWAP: Sunday swaps are permitted without any effect on clinical grades, status in the program, or attendance records.
 This should be used when a day off is needed for personal business or medical appointments for yourself or family.
 This is a privilege and can be revoked by leadership based on inappropriate use outside of the intent (i.e. this is not meant to take a day to take the family to Disney land mid-week due to long lines).